 - Pare down the schedule.
 Learn to say, "No" to others and sometimes to yourself.
 Listen to your cycle seasons and support your system by scheduling tasks that fit with your hormonal needs.
 During postpartum, this means to treat your season like you would during menses.
 Relax.

 - Adaptogenic herbs in tea or tincture form (1-3 tincture dropperfuls or cups of tea total per day - I like to start with 1 a day and go from there).
-Herbs may include (on their own or as a blend): Ashwaghanda, Rhodiola, Holy Basil, Elethero, or Shatavari (particularly for women's hormonal balancing).
+Herbs may include (on their own or as a blend): Ashwaghanda, Rhodiola, Holy Basil, Elethero, or Shatavari (this one particularly for women's hormonal balancing).
 There are many adaptogenic herbs, these are some of the most common.

 Nervine Supportive Herbs for Postpartum Anxiety and Depression